Sealy Posturepedic Hybrid Mattress Review

 Responsiveness

 The Sealy Posturepedic has excellent responsiveness.
-The mattress recovers its shape quickly after being compressed, which helps make changing sleeping positions easier and helps avoid any feeling of being stuck in place.
+The mattress recovers its shape quickly after being compressed, and has a bouncy feel, which helps make changing sleeping positions easier and stops you from feeling stuck in place.

 Pros